A Class of Its Own

 Maintain and develop its global operations in line with the needs of clients using its services.
 ClassNK has earned an outstanding reputation for its long-standing dedication to safeguarding life and property at sea and preventing marine pollution through the establishment of universally recognized standards for the design, construction and maintenance of ships and other marine structures.

-The Head Office is located in Tokyo and in Chiba, Japan, and there are branch offices at the major Japanese and overseas cities throughout the world. (see Contact us) As of the end of February 2013, the Society had 8,270 ships over 212 million g.t. under class.
+The Head Office is located in Tokyo and in Chiba, Japan, and there are branch offices at the major Japanese and overseas cities throughout the world. (see Contact us) As of the end of October 2018, the Society had 9,065 ships totaling over 250 million g.t. under class.
 This figure represents approximately 20 percent of the world merchant fleet currently under class.

 Detailed Statistics on the Society's registered fleet